IPO Grading: All you need to know

 • New Projects-Risks and Prospects

-Remember that the IPO grading process varies on a case-to-case basis.
+Remember that the IPO grading process varies on a case-by-case basis.

 The grades are allocated on a 5‐point scale, the lowest being Grade 1 and the highest being Grade 5.
 The higher the grade, the stronger the fundamentals of the company.